Department Chairperson and Graduate Program Director: Kelly Bass, D.S.W., M.S.W., CSW-PIP, ACS

 - Baccalaureate degree must be from an institution with institutional accreditation for that degree.
 A minimum cumulative GPA of 3.0 or better is required for application to the M.S.W. program.
 Each graduate program may admit students on provisional status per university policy.

 - Applicants with degrees from countries other than the United States and who have obtained an undergraduate or graduate degree from an institutionally accredited American college or university or from an accredited institution in the following English-speaking countries: United Kingdom, Republic of Ireland, Canada (Excluding Quebec), Australia, and New Zealand are not required to submit an approved English proficiency exam score.
-For all other applicants, a minimum score of 79 on the Internet-Based TOEFL (iBT) or 550 on the Paper-Based TOEFL (PBT), a minimum IELTS Academic score of 6.0, or a minimum PTE score of 53 is required for graduate admission.
+For all other applicants, a minimum score of 79 on the Internet-Based TOEFL (iBT), 550 on the Paper-Based TOEFL (PBT), 8.5 on the TOEFL Essentials, 6.0 on the IELTS Academic, or 53 on the PTE is required for graduate admission.

 Additional Program Admission Requirements: